The Cloud Lab at the Columbia University Graduate School of Architecture, Planning & Preservation

 3D polygon modeling for heat mapping.
 Robust models aid in the visualization process as well as provide an infrastructure for populating heat map values.

-Eye Writer Glasses
+Eye Writer Glasses Parts and Assembly

 Project Researchers Research conducted at the Columbia University Graduate School of Architecture, Planning & Preservation.